web-sys1/google-lighthouse-report/README.md

 # Lighthouse Reporter

-This template hooks you up with everything you need to build a React SPA with a Koa backend.
+This template hooks you up with everything you need to build a React SPA with a Koa backend and React Hook form.

 By using this template for your next project, you